os-cau/cau-repl/README.md

 - Java 17 or 21 (other versions > 17 may or may not work)
 - Maven
 - vim or any other console text editor that can run without a tty (optional: only if you want to edit files within the SSH session)
-- MyCoRe 2022.06 or 2023.06 (optional: only if you would like to use the MyCoRe plugin; other versions may or may not work)
+- MyCoRe 2025.06 (optional: only if you would like to use the MyCoRe plugin; other versions may or may not work)

 ## License